3 T-Shirt Sizing Agile Methods for Better Team Estimates

 Benefits and Pitfalls

-T-shirt sizing finds itself beneficial because it is a simplified way to have an estimate.
+T-shirt sizing is beneficial because it simplifies estimation.
 Team members can spend less time thinking about a task or how long it would take.
 Tracking t-shirt sizing in a planning session is designed to be a centralized tool so everyone can see who is doing what and how much.

 Subjectivity is a common T-shirt sizing pitfall when implemented in agile development teams.
 There are times when clarity is needed to make distinctions between sizes and the ability to track an initiative’s associated t-shirt size.